 Western Faculty are important members of the DRS team when academic accommodations directly involve the classroom and classroom activities.
 We aim to partner with faculty at WWU in order to ensure student success.
-Western serves over 500 undergraduate and graduate students with disabilities across all academic programs.
+Western is the educational home to over 800 undergraduate and graduate students with disabilities across all academic programs.

 The only time a faculty member is notified of a classroom accommodation is when the student has requested disability accommodation for the specific course and the student meets the eligibility criteria required to be approved by DRS for accommodation and the accommodation requires faculty involvement.